Background

 And now we have a sort of quadratic equation of idealization, devaluation, discard and replacement.

+But is this sequence identical to what goes on through the narcissist's mind?
 In his demented and tortured mind, does the narcissist follow these steps sequentially in the same order or not?
 And why does he transition from one to the other?
 How can you tell that the narcissist is about to devalue you and discard you?
 Are there any telltale signs, behavioral, cognitive, emotional?

 This is the topic of today's video lecture.

-Now, if you turn on captions in YouTube, it says, my name is Sam Vaknin.
+Now, if you turn on captions in YouTube, it says, my name is Sam Batman.
 Not Vaknin, but Batman.
 I love YouTube.
 They get straight to the essence.
 They see through me and they realize that I'm not Vaknin at all.
 I am Batman.
-There's nothing more humorous than the auto captions in YouTube.
+There's nothing, nothing more humorous than the auto captions in YouTube.
+The cycle titles that are generated automatically by YouTube's supposedly artificial intelligence.
+Artificialities, intelligent, I'm not quite sure.

 Okay, Shoshanim, you've had enough of my not funny sense of humor.
 Let us get straight to the points promised.

-The stage of discard.
 I've described the stage of discard in previous videos as a reenactment, a replay of the unresolved separation phase with the narcissist's original mother.

 Just to refresh your memories of what's left of them, the narcissist was unable to separate from his mother as a child because he had been abused or traumatized.
 The mother wouldn't let him go for various reasons.
 She could have been possibly selfish or maybe narcissistic or maybe depressed or maybe dependent on the child, parentified the child, or maybe just found the child to be a satisfactory source of sadistic supply, tortured the child in various ways.
-Whatever the reason may be, the narcissist's mother refused to let him go, refused to allow him to set firm boundaries to become an individual divided from her.

 Fast forward to the narcissist's adulthood.
 He finds you and he tries to convert you into a substitute mother, a maternal figure.

 And the general idea is that he can replay with you his childhood like an old tape, a second chance.
 He can reenact all the dynamics between him and his original mother with you, but this time with a different resolution.
-This time the narcissist is going to succeed, to separate from the maternal figure, which happens to be you.
+This time the narcissist is going to succeed to separate from the maternal figure, which happens to be you.

 And this separation is the discard.
-The narcissist is compelled compulsively, is compelled to separate from you.
+The narcissist is compelled, compulsively, is compelled to separate from you.
 He is forced by internal dynamics.
 He is forced to discard you.
 Discarding you is a symbolic separation from the original mother.

 I've explained all this in much greater detail in other videos and in my interviews with Richard Grannon.